ashrafazimsajjad/ashrafazimsajjad/README.md

 - ✨ Contributing to [FastPay](https://www.fast-pay.iq/);
 - :fire: Interested in Automation testing for both web and mobile apps;
-- :calendar: Looking for contributing to python - selenium and appium based open source projects
+- :calendar: Looking for contributing to Java - Selenium and Appium based open source projects

 #### Bio